lino-framework/lino/docs/tutorials/human/index.rst

 Lino is not complicated.
 Humans have three properties:
 `first_name`, `last_name` and `gender`.
-All these fields may be blank
-(except if your application changed that rule, using :func:`dd.update_field <lino.core.inject.update_field>`).
+All these fields may be blank, except if your application changed that rule using :func:`dd.update_field <lino.core.inject.update_field>`.

 Genders
 -------

-The :class:`Genders <lino.mixins.human.Genders>` choicelist
+The :class:`Genders <lino.core.choicelists.Genders>` choicelist
 defines the possible values for the `gender` field of a Human.

 >>> from lino.dd import Genders